Skip to main content

 Frequently Asked Questions

-THE HOUSE OF THE DEAD 2: Remake is a survival shooter game with horror theme.
+THE HOUSE OF THE DEAD 2: Remake is a survival shooter game with horror and violence themes.

 THE HOUSE OF THE DEAD 2: Remake is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.